 Richie has everything a boy could ever desire but lacks the most important thing money can’t buy, friends.
 In reality, Culkin’s life was in a similar position; his Hollywood dream warped into a nightmare of social isolation and pressure.
 Here Culkin’s longing for escape is visible in every scene as he methodically turns on the charm.
 Richie Rich is an unknowing portrait of a child star attempting to keep up a pretence of enjoyment.
-The resulting picture, a strange mix of fantasy and reality.
-Both Richie and Culkin, searching for meaning in an ocean of loneliness.
+The resulting picture, is a strange mix of fantasy and reality with both Richie and Culkin, searching for meaning in an ocean of loneliness.
 This ultimately gives Richie Rich a strange overarching vibe, which didn’t play well with audiences in 1994 as it became a financial and critical flop.

 READ MORE: THE GOOD SON

 Classic Bites: Harpoon is available to watch now on Arrow Player.